nicolaschotard/stackyter/README.rst

 next section for a description on how to use the configuration file.
 Available options are::

-  -h, --help           show this help message and exit --config CONFIG      Configuration file containing a set of option values.
+  -h, --help            show this help message and exit -c CONFIG, --config CONFIG
+                        Name of the configuration to use, taken from your default configuration file (~/.stackyter-config.yaml
+                        or $STACKYTERCONFIG).
+Default if to use the 'default_config' defined in this file.
+The content of the configuration file will be overwritten by any given command line options. (default: None) -f CONFIGFILE, --configfile CONFIGFILE
+                        Configuration file containing a set of option values.
                         The content of this file will be overwritten by any given command line options.
+Mostly for testing your configuration file before making it the default.
+                        (default: None)
+  -u USERNAME, --username USERNAME
-You can also give the name of a configuration if you have defined it in your default configuration file.
-See the documentation for details on how to build this file. (default: None) --username USERNAME  Your CC-IN2P3 user name.
-If not given, ssh will try to figure it out from you ~/.ssh/config or will use your local user name. (default: None) --host HOST          Name of the target host.
+                        Your CC-IN2P3 user name.
+If not given, ssh will try to figure it out from you ~/.ssh/config or will use your local user name. (default: None) -H HOST, --host HOST  Name of the target host.
 This option may allow you to avoid potential conflit with the definition of the same host in your $HOME/.ssh/config, or to connect to an other host than the CC-IN2P3 ones (Jupyter must also be available on these hosts).
-Default if to connect to CC- IN2P3. (default: cca7.in2p3.fr) --workdir WORKDIR    Your working directory at CC-IN2P3 (default:
+Default if to connect to CC-IN2P3. (default: cca7.in2p3.fr) -w WORKDIR, --workdir WORKDIR
+                        Your working directory at CC-IN2P3 (default:
                         /pbs/throng/lsst/users/<username>/notebooks)
+  -j JUPYTER, --jupyter JUPYTER
-  --jupyter JUPYTER    Either launch a jupiter notebook or a jupyter lab.
+                        Either launch a jupiter notebook or a jupyter lab.
                         (default: notebook)
   --vstack VSTACK       Version of the stack you want to set up.
 (E.g. v14.0,
                         w_2017_43 or w_2017_43_py2) (default: v14.0)
   --packages PACKAGES   A list of packages you want to setup.
 Coma separated
                         from command line, or a list in the config file.
 You can use the `lsst_distrib` package to set up all available packages from a given distrib. (default: lsst_distrib)
   --desc                Setup a DESC environment giving you access to DESC
                         catalogs ('proto-dc2_v2.0' is for now the only available catalog).
 This option overwrites the '-- vstack' and '--mysetup' options. (default: False) --mysetup MYSETUP     Path to a setup file (at CC-IN2P3) that will be used to set up the working environment.
 Be sure that a Python installation with Jupyter (and jupyterlab) is available to make this work.
 The LSST stack won't be set up in this mode. 'vstack', 'libs', 'bins' and 'labpath' options will be ignored. (default: None) --libs LIBS           Path(s) to local Python librairies.
 Will be added to your PYTHONPATH.
 Coma separated to add more than one paths, or a list in the config file.
-A default path for jupyter will be choose if not given. (default: None) --bins BINS          Path(s) to local binaries.
+A default path for jupyter will be choose if not given. (default:
+                        None)
+  --bins BINS           Path(s) to local binaries.
 Will be added to your PATH.
                         Coma separated to add more than one paths, or a list in the config file.
 A default path for jupyter will be choose if not given. (default: None) --labpath LABPATH     You must provide the path in which jupyterlab has been installed in case it differs from the (first) path you gave to the --libs option.
-A default path for jupyterlab will be choose if not given. (default: None)
+A default path for jupyterlab will be choose if not given. (default:
+                        None)

 Configuration file